Comm100/agent-console-extension-sample/doc/agent-console-api.md

   });
   ```

-2. Get the Information of the Current Chatting Visitors
+2. Get the Information of the Current Chatting Visitor

   ```javascript
   /** @type {object(visitor)}**/